Appreciate and Be Happy

 - If you have pets, what do you appreciate most about them?

 Give compliments as often as you can especially to those that are assisting you in some way.
 You will feel better and you will be giving off great energy.
+When you express gratitude you attract appreciation.
 You might even notice a difference in the customer service you receive.

 Take some time to relax and allow your mind to identify moments you are proud of, inspired by or feel especially good about yourself.
 What would others say you have succeeded in or accomplished in your life.
 Write down those moments that make you feel the best about yourself and your life to date.